<em>Ginkgo biloba</em>, maidenhair tree: planting, care and uses

 By sowing fertilised ovules

-You can simply collect gently young shoots that have germinated under an adult female tree or pick up some ovules fallen to ground.
-Dip collected ovules in water at 70°C for five minutes so outer covering cracks.
-If not in a hurry, place ovules for stratification in moist sand over winter (less effective in my experience).
-Sow immediately under cover in bonsai potting compost or in a light, well-draining soil (half compost – half sand).
-Keep young plant for one year before transplanting into open ground.
+You can simply collect gently young shoots that have germinated beneath an adult female tree or pick up a few ovules fallen to ground.
+Soak collected ovules in water at 70°C for five minutes to crack their outer covering.
+If not in a hurry, place ovules to be stratified in damp sand over winter (less effective in my experience).
+Sow immediately under cover in a bonsai potting compost or a light, well-draining soil (half potting compost – half sand).
+Keep your young plant for one year before transplanting into open ground.

 Ginkgo biloba ovules